studio-fonkel/powerline-config-ubuntu/README.md

 # powerline-config-ubuntu

-This config assumes powerline and powerline git status to be installed
+This config assumes powerline and powerline git status to be installed systemwide

 Clone this repo as root in ~/.config